Dart-Code/Website/_docs/settings.md

 Whether to evaluate getters in order to display them in debug views (such as the Variables, Watch and Hovers views).

 ## dart.flutterAdditionalArgs
-Additional args to pass to all flutter commands.
+Additional args to pass to all `flutter` commands.

+## dart.flutterAttachAdditionalArgs
+Additional args to pass to the `flutter attach` command.

+## dart.flutterRunAdditionalArgs
+Additional args to pass to the `flutter run` command.

 ## dart.flutterScreenshotPath
 The path to a directory to save Flutter screenshots.

 ## dart.flutterSdkPath
 The location of the Flutter SDK to use.
-If blank, Dart Code will attempt to find it from the project folder, FLUTTER_ROOT environment variable and the PATH environment variable.
+If blank, Dart Code will attempt to find it from the project directory, `FLUTTER_ROOT` environment variable and the `PATH` environment variable.

 ## dart.flutterSdkPaths
-An array of strings that are either Flutter SDKs or folders that contains multiple Flutter SDKs in sub-folders.
-When set, the version number in the status bar will be clickable to quickly switch between SDKs.
+An array of paths that either directly point to a Flutter SDK or the parent directory of multiple Flutter SDKs.
+When set, the version number in the status bar can be used to quickly switch between SDKs.

 ## dart.flutterStructuredErrors
 **Default:** `true`.
 <br />
-Whether to use Flutter's structured error support for improve error display.
+Whether to use Flutter's [structured error support](https://medium.com/flutter/improving-flutters-error-messages-e098513cecf9) for improved error display.

+## dart.flutterTestAdditionalArgs
+Additional args to pass to the `flutter test` command.

 ## dart.flutterTrackWidgetCreation
 **Default:** `true`.
 <br />
-Whether to pass --track-widget-creation to Flutter apps (required to support 'Inspect Widget').
+Whether to pass `--track-widget-creation` to Flutter apps (required to support 'Inspect Widget').
 This setting is always ignored when running in Profile or Release mode.

 ## dart.insertArgumentPlaceholders
 **Default:** `true`.
 <br />
 Whether to insert argument placeholders during code completions.
 This feature is automatically disabled when `enableCompletionCommitCharacters` is enabled.
+This setting does not apply to LSP, instead see the `dart.completeFunctionCalls` setting.

 ## dart.lineLength
 **Default:** `80`.